Canop/broot/website/docs/index.md

 Use `:gf` to display the statuses of files (what are the new ones, the modified ones, etc.), the current branch name and the change statistics.

 And if you want to see *only* the files which would be displayed by the `git status` command, do `:gs`.
+From there it's easy to edit, or diff, selected files.

 # More...